ruher/jpd/README.md

-This project is initilzed to make the original data public available and let the read check if the processing scripts is correct or not.
+This project is initialzed to make the original data public available and let the reader check if the processing scripts are correct or not.